AntonioND/nitro-engine/readme.rst

 License
 -------

 The code of this repository is under the MIT license.
+The examples are under the CC0-1.0 license.

 The full text of the licenses can be found under the ``licenses`` folder.